-- i.
-Surreptitiously observing, photographing, or recording another person; surreptitiously receiving photographs or recordings of another person; or distributing photographs or recordings of another person, without their permission, in any context in which that person has a reasonable expectation of privacy, or where the instructor has indicated it, is prohibited.
-For example, individuals may not photograph or make recordings of other individuals in restrooms, locker rooms, residence hall rooms, or suites without permission.
-In all instances, permission must be granted by all persons being photographed or recorded. - ii.
-In a situation in which it is not acceptable to observe or take a photograph or make a recording, it is also not acceptable to publicly disclose that observation or publish a photograph or recording.
-Transmission, in print, by phone, via email, via social media, or any other means of technology constitutes publication.
+These actions are also prohibited in a learning environment (e.g., classroom or online learning) where the instructor has communicated that these actions are prohibited.
+In addition, individuals may not photograph or make recordings of other individuals in restrooms, locker rooms, residence hall rooms, or suites without permission.
+In all instances, permission must be granted by all persons being photographed or recorded.

+• In a situation in which it is prohibited to observe or take a photograph or make a recording, it is also prohibited to publicly disclose that observation or publish a photograph or recording.
+Transmission, in print, by phone, via email, via social media, or any other means of technology is considered publication.
 Publication of any photograph or recording is also subject to all applicable policies and laws, including copyright, in the same manner as any other image or document.

-Documentation for the sole purpose of reporting possible violations of law or university policy to the relevant officials may be a mitigating factor.
+Documentation for the sole purpose of reporting possible violations of law or university policy to the relevant officials may mean the recording does not violate this policy or it may be treated as a mitigating factor.
 Note that this policy does not necessarily alter obligations to follow state, local, or federal laws regarding recordings and privacy.